SioKCronin/website/content/ai_notes/books/thinking_in_sysystems.md

 In fact, that is typically how I see work communities that are shy of creating such hierarchical separations - members of the team fear or doubt others will arrive at the best solutions.

+So many gems here.
+For instance, when hierarchies break down, they usually split along their subsystem boundaries.
+These can sometimes behave as systems unto themselves (i.e. the liver can be studied independently from the system of the body).
+The term suboptimization is introduced here to describe what happens when "a subsystem's goals dominate at the expense of the total system's goals".
+The inverse poses challenges in the other direction - central control preventing effective functioning of the subsystems.
+This arena of Meadows' research seems particularly pertinent to tracking the emergence of hierarchy in fast-growing startups.